Alexandra Landré gives an introduction to the project and a résumé of our observations and questions from five editions of the TBDWBAJ project:

 Slavko Sakoman is a recognised authority in the field of psychiatric treatment of drug addicts.
 He, too, emphasises the importance of a gender-specific approach in addiction treatment.
 Women are disproportionately often the victims of psychological, physical, as well as sexual abuse.

-A recent study done in many European countries — including Croatia — on the victims of social intolerance confirms that at the top of the list of various social categories are the drug addicts, whereby women are far more affected than men.
+A recent study done in many European countries — including Croatia — on the victims of social intolerance confirms that at the top of the list of various social categories are drug addicts, whereby women are far more affected than men.
 Especially in the case of pregnant women or mothers, rehabilitation contains far too many negative factors, which make it almost impossible.

-In the view of Robert Tore, a practicing psychiatrist for drug addicts, TBDWBAJ is not art therapy, but one of the first projects in which contemporary art engages with this subject both socially and politically.
+In the view of Robert Tore, a practising psychiatrist for drug addicts, TBDWBAJ is not art therapy, but one of the first projects in which contemporary art engages with this subject both socially and politically.

 The sociologist Benjamin Perasović supports everything that contributes to the “evolution of awareness”: “TBDWBAJ makes it very clear that we live in a society in which the socialisation patterns of patriarchy and traditionalism are accepted completely blindly and without question.”

-Perasović’s first experience with strategies and treatment of drug abuse were around ten years ago in California and the Netherlands with interest groups organised by women: “…and if TBDWBAJ leads some women in or out of prison to organise in a similar way, then I will support it.”
+Perasović’s first experience with strategies and treatment of drug abuse was around ten years ago in California and the Netherlands with interest groups organised by women: “…and if TBDWBAJ leads some women in or out of prison to organise in a similar way, then I will support it.”

 Vesna Babić, head of the government office against drug abuse, praises the fact that the inmates of Požega prison shared their life experiences so optimally: “If something can be brought into the closed prison system from the outside, then the therapeutic efficacy for the participants is really superb and thus legitimises the project.”

-Chief of police Dubravko Klarić defends the existing institutional system in Croatia.
+Chief of Police Dubravko Klarić defends the existing institutional system in Croatia.
 The institutions are not incapable of engaging with the problem of drug abuse.
 In his nearly forty years with the police, he has frequently been confronted with drug addiction and drug-related crime.
 The government increasingly invests more funds in resocialisation, education, and aid, and since 2009 has launched a new strategy with a focus on prevention and resocialisation.

 The lawyer Ljubica Matijević Vrsaljko thinks that TBDWBAJ does indeed demonstrate “the inability of the institutions”.
-In this context she has often defended indicted women in both the criminal and also in the general sense.
+In this context, she has often defended indicted women in both the criminal and also in the general sense.
 She gives keywords: rape, poverty, drugs.
 And it is very important to raise questions about the children of these drug-addicted women.
 What chance does such a child actually have at all?
 “When women are released from a penal institution, they are confronted with problems such as unemployment, stigmatisation, and poverty.
 The custody of their children has often been taken from them.
 What chances do they and their children actually have at all?”

 She believes that this project could engender a new sensitivity in the audience: “It is extremely important that society is not indifferent to the problems of these women and their children.”